-1. The beginning of the Slave Trade

-1 What was 1.
-By the 1400s, the continent of Africa

-pre- was home to hundreds of vibrant,

-colonial dynamic cultures

-Africa 2.
-The cultures were diverse and had a

-like? range of languages, religions, arts,

-technologies, and evolving

-worldviews.

-3. There were networks of trade route

-- stretching across the whole continent The colonisation of North East Africa had begun as early as the Greek and Roman Era - during the 15th century when Portugal, and subsequently other European kingdoms, were finally able to expand overseas and reach Africa.
+Subject: History 1.
+The beginning of the Slave Trade 1.
+By the 1400s, the continent of Africa What was prewas home to hundreds of vibrant, colonial dynamic cultures Africa 2.
+The cultures were diverse and had a like? range of languages, religions, arts, technologies, and evolving worldviews.
+There were networks of trade routes stretching across the whole continent How did The colonisation of North East Africa the slave had begun as early as the Greek and trade Roman Era begin?
+The transatlantic slave trade began during the 15th century when Portugal, and subsequently other European kingdoms, were finally able to expand overseas and reach Africa.
 3. The Portuguese first began to kidnap people from the west coast of Africa and to take those they enslaved back to Europe.
+Why did Colonisers settling in new countries the slave needed workers to work on their land trade The Industrial Revolution was starting begin? and this depended on affordable